Ravens (2024 film): Production

 The film was directed and written by Mark Gill, with a score composed by Paul Lay and Théophile Moussouni.
 Cinematography was handled by Fernando Ruiz, and editing was done by Chika Konishi and Frank Moderna.

 Release

 The film was screened at Tokyo International Film Festival 2024 and won the Audience Award at the Austin Film Festival, and the Committee Award at the Balinale 2025.

 "Ravens" was also selected for the 2024 edition of the Red Sea Film Festival.
 It also made it to the main competition slate of the 28th Málaga Film Festival.

 Reception

-The film received positive reviews by Varietythe Japan Times and Indie Cinema Magazine.
+The film received positive reviews by Variety, the Japan Times and Indie Cinema Magazine.